 A great offer has these 4 elements

-Your offer deliver a specific result for your clients.
+Your offer delivers a specific result for your clients.
 To be really interesting, you should define the exact results your clients can expect, of course, as long as they engage in the delivery, or take part in the milestones that your offer has.

 A great offer has a price pre-defined.
-The price doesn’t have to be the same for all, but it’s important to be able to answer the question: “how much is it?” with a specific answer.
+The price doesn’t have to be the same for all, but it’s important to be able to answer the question: “How much is it?” with a specific answer.
 When the results and scope are clear, you should be able to set a price for your offer.

 Lastly, your offer always has some kind of delivery mechanism.
-Once your customer has purchased your products / services, or at least signed a purchase order or contract, you will deliver it according to your unique process.
+Once your customer has purchased your products/services, or at least signed a purchase order or contract, you will deliver it according to your unique process.